 LA 06-03 88 VVEV

 For the example doe Old Mountain Farm Nutmeg, she has earned her milking stars in both ADGA (the *M) and AGS (the *D) and is a second generation star milker (the 2 in both the ADGA and AGS designations).
 She is a second generation star milker in both registries because her dam was a star milker in both registries.
 Goats from good milking lines can have many generations of star milkers in their pedigrees.
-Nutmeg’s granddaughter Sun Tea has earned her milking star in AGS and is now a 4th generation star doe in that registry.
-I’m sure she will soon earn her 4th generation star in ADGA too thereby making her name 4*M Bramblestone Sun Tea 4*D.
+Nutmeg’s granddaughter Chai Tea has earned her milking stars in both ADGA and AGS and is now a 4th generation star doe in both registries.

 Nutmeg has earned her Permanent Grand Champion status in both ADGA and AGS by winning shows to become a champion in each registry as well as earning her milk production stars as denoted by the GCH/ARMCH designations.
 However, because she also earned her Superior Genetics designation in ADGA her title changed to SGCH/ARMCH.

-Finally, Nutmeg has been classified by AGS and linearly appraised by ADGA.
+Finally, Nutmeg has been classified by AGS and linearly appraised by ADGA (which, if you recall, mean the same thing).
 Again, using the example above, ‘E’ means that Nutmeg scored excellent in the AGS classification system.
 The, “LA 06-03 88 VVEV” means that at 6 years and 3 months of age; Nutmeg was linearly appraised by ADGA with an overall score of 88.
 She was scored as very good in general appearance, dairy character, and mammary (the V’s) but excellent in body capacity (the E).

 Putting It All Together